 Ordering Like a Local at a French Bakery @fontSize>

 (Warning, we’re about to describe some incredible and delicious French pastries.
-If you’re hungry, you might want to grab a bite to eat before reading.
+If you’re hungry, you should probably grab a bite to eat before reading.
 Might we suggest a croissant or some slices of baguette, just to get the ball rolling?)

 Let’s start at the very beginning: